 - Premium cuts: I use flank steak for this dish, but if you opt for more premium cuts then you will get beef from more tender parts of the cow.

-- Quick sear: Don’t overcook the beef slices.
-Just a quick sear on both sides, about a minute per side, is more than enough.
+- Quick sear: Don’t overcook the beef slices — just a quick sear until they’re browned.
 If you overcook the beef, it will get rough and hard.

 Best and easiest mongolian beef

-Toss the sliced beef in a large bowl with corn starch.
+Toss the sliced beef in a large bowl with 2 tablespoons corn starch.
 Set aside.

-Add garlic and sliced beef to the pan, evenly spreading the beef across the pan.
-Cook until the beef browns, about 1 minute per side, stirring frequently.
+Add garlic and sliced beef to the pan, evenly distributing the beef.
+Cook until the beef browns, about 5 minutes, stirring frequently.

-Pour the sauce from the saucepot into the pan with the beef.
-Mix well so that everything is coated with the sticky sauce.
-Let simmer for a minute.
+Stir the sauce and pour it into the pan with the beef.
+Mix well until everything is coated with the sticky sauce.
+Let simmer for a minute until thickened.

 Remove the pan from heat and stir in scallions.
 Serve over cooked white rice.